Xerxes-zhz/zuc/CONTRIBUTING.md

 ### Pull Request

-Before creating or updating a pull request, please make sure to run the following commands and resolve any warnings or errors:
+Before creating or updating a pull request, please make sure to run the following commands:

 ```bash
 just dev
 ```

+It's recommended to resolve any warnings or errors before submitting.

+Note that some lints may be too restrict.
+You can allow some of them if you think they are not helpful to the code quality.